bgoodearl/ContosoUniversity_dnc31_MVC/readme.md

 Demonstrate how to take an ASP.NET Core 3.1 web app using Entity Framework 6 and a layered architecture and replace server-side MVC with Blazor Server components.

+This is a demonstration of how to add Blazor Server components to multiple ASP.NET MVC pages.

 ## Projects

 Project Name                 | Description